GST hike on textiles from 5% to 12% deferred, says finance minister

 She said the group has been asked to submit its report by February.
 “Post that we have a Council meeting where the committee’s report on every item, including textile, will be discussed,” the finance minister added.

-Last week, Principal Chief Advisor to West Bengal Chief Minister Mamata Banerjee, Amit Mitra had described the Centre’s decision to increase tax rates in the textile sector as “very dangerous”.
+Last week, Principal Chief Advisor to West Bengal Chief Minister Mamata Banerjee, Amit Mitra, had described the Centre’s decision to increase tax rates in the textile sector as “very dangerous”.

 He had warned that the move would lead to shutting down of about one lakh textile units and result in 15 lakh job losses in the textile and ancillary sectors.